-2. Edit the ambari.repo file using the Ambari repository Base URL obtained when setting up your local repository.
+2. Edit the ambari.repo file and replace the Ambari Base URL baseurl obtained when setting up your local repository.
 Refer to step 3 in Setting Up a Local Repository with No Internet Access, or step 5 in Setting Up a Local Repository with Temporary Internet Access, if necessary.